anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **TypeScript Module Resolution with `NodeNext` and Firebase Functions v2:** Encountered significant challenges with `nodenext` module resolution for `firebase-functions/v2/auth` due to the package's `exports` map.
 Resolved by identifying the correct submodule (`firebase-functions/v2/identity`) and function name (`beforeUserCreated`).
 This highlights the importance of thoroughly checking `node_modules` `package.json` `exports` for `nodenext` compatibility.
 *   **Firebase Auth Custom Claims:** Successfully integrated custom claims for RBAC, demonstrating their effectiveness for granular access control.
 *   **Firestore Security Rules Complexity:** Emphasized the need for meticulous rule writing and testing for multi-tenant and RBAC systems.
+*   **Firebase Admin SDK ES Module Import:** Discovered and resolved `TypeError: admin.initializeApp is not a function` by adjusting the `firebase-admin` import statement for compatibility with ES module environments in Firebase Functions.